tushar5526/jenkinsTest/README.md

 - See the console logs of failed jobs
 - use the `sudo` for permission for jenkins user
 - Check if **Authentication Token** is correct and the **remote URL** to trigger the job is correct
+- Check the webhook and its associated error